signmotion/uni_color_model/example/README.md

 # Example

-See also `all_palettes` forlder with Flutter example.
+See also the package [UniColorPalette](https://github.com/signmotion/uni_color_palette) `example/all_palettes` folder with Flutter example that visualize palette.

 ## Getting Started